aliyun/terraform-provider-alicloud/website/docs/r/vpc_network_acl_attachment.html.markdown

 subcategory: "VPC"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_vpc_network_acl_attachment"
-sidebar_current: "docs-alicloud-resource-vpc-network-acl-attachment"
 description: |-
   Provides a Alicloud VPC Network Acl Attachment resource.
 ---

 # alicloud_vpc_network_acl_attachment

 Provides a VPC Network Acl Attachment resource.
+Resources associated with network Acl.

 For information about VPC Network Acl Attachment and how to use it, see [What is Network Acl Attachment](https://www.alibabacloud.com/help/en/virtual-private-cloud/latest/associatenetworkacl).